 2. Other local venues

-Artists and managers are encouraged to explore other venues in Columbus.
+Artists and managers are encouraged to explore other venues in Minneapolis.
 Download the list below and contact venues directly to confirm availability and rates.